PaulCouairon/videdit-videos/README.md

 * `Baseline-comparison` folder contains the outputs of the baselines for multiple video edits.

 * `Ablations` folder contains videos illustrating the ablation study.
 Each file name indicates the ablation case. `mask` or `no_mask` in the filename indicates the use or the absence of mask in the denoising pipeline. `hed` or `no_hed` indicates the use or the absence of HED conditioning in the pipeline.
 VidEdit case correponds to `mask_&_hed`.

+* `Atlas-quality` folder contains videos illustrating the impact of the atlas quality on the output.